hcstephencheung/bookkeeping-app/README.md

 ## HTML
 index.html : simple markup here. `c-` classes are for styling, `js-` classes are for JS bindings.

-## CSS
-app.css : 1 giant CSS, I've broken components by comments.
-Hopefully the `c-` classes is also indicative enough to self-explain its purpose.
-I thought the styling was small enough to have just 1 file.
-I left comments in the file to indicate where I would've broken the module styles if needed.

 ## JS
 - app.js : main Runner of the application.
 I've added load times just for funsies.
 They're logged in console.debug.
 - Transactions.js : main "Controller" for this app.
 Includes logic for: